Crupper: Riding

 Traditional attire and tack of a buttero, utilizing a crupper.

 A crupper is used on riding saddles when riding a horse or mule with low withers in steep terrain.
 Cruppers are most often used in activities such as endurance riding, mounted orienteering, competitive trail riding, and for recreational trail riding in mountains.

 When riding, cruppers are particularly useful on animals with low withers, because this conformation allows the saddle to slip forward as the animal travels downhill.
 Though not a substitute for a correctly fitted saddle, they are often used on mules, as many saddles, particularly those made for horses, are more likely to slide forward on a flatter-backed mule.

 The crupper strap may be single or double (forked).
 It usually attaches via a snap or buckle to a crupper ring at the center of the cantle of the saddle, or to a pair of rings (dees) on either side of the cantle.
 Many riding saddles today are manufactured without properly placed rings, though rings can be added.
 Or, in lieu of rings, a design used on English saddles utilizes a t-shaped brace that is inserted under the saddle between the rear panels and the tree.

 Cruppers are not common on western saddles, but some English saddles are designed with crupper rings, particularly those designed to fit mules.

 Cruppers are seen on the saddles of some horses used to work cattle with a lance (such as horses of the buttero in Europe), but not on horses used to work cattle with a lasso.

 Packing

 On pack horses, saddle breeching alone is quite common.
 However, sometimes a crupper is used in addition to breeching.

 History

 A crupper has been a standard part of mule saddles for centuries.
 In the 1614 spurious Avellaneda Segunda Parte to Don Quixote, a mule crupper is mentioned several times, and it is translated as "crupper" in two 18th-century English translations.

 Cruppers were once part of the standard design of cavalry saddles.
 The McClellan saddle used by the United States Army utilized an optional crupper into the early 20th century, though difficulties with proper fitting eventually led the army to discontinue its use.
 Cruppers continue to be part of the ceremonial tack for some cavalry regiments and tent pegging teams.

+When Di Xin, the last king of the Shang Dynasty, was overthrown by his enemies and forced to commit suicide in 1046 BCE, he was given the humiliating posthumous name Zhòu (/cmn/; 紂 (纣)), meaning "crupper".
+This was meant to highlight his tyranny and lack of virtue by associating him with the part of the saddle that would get soiled with feces.